 October is Breast Cancer Awareness Month.
-Breast cancer is the second most common cancer among women in the United States, after lung cancer.
-This year, the American Cancer Society estimates that more than 276,000 new cases of invasive breast cancer will be diagnosed in women, and more than 42,000 women will die from the disease.
-While breast cancer is rare in men, they do represent about one percent of all breast cancer cases.
+Breast cancer is the second most common cancer among women in the United States.
+This year, the American Cancer Society estimates that more than 255,000 new cases of invasive breast cancer will be diagnosed in both women and men.
+While breast cancer is rare amongst men, they represent about one percent of all breast cancer cases.

 What is Breast Cancer?

-Breast cancer is a disease that causes cells in the breast to multiply out of control.
-Most breast cancers begin in the ducts or lobules.
-Breast cancer can potentially spread outside the breast and through blood and lymph vessels.
+Breast cancer is a disease that causes cells in your breast to multiply out of control.
+Breast cancer can even potentially spread outside the breast and through your blood and lymph vessels.
 When breast cancer spreads to other parts of the body, it is said to have metastasized.

 Some warning signs of breast cancer can include:

-- New lump in the breast or underarm (armpit);
+- New lump in your breast or underarm (armpit);

-- Thickening or swelling of part of the breast;
+- Thickening or swelling in part of your breast;

-- Redness or flaky skin in the nipple area or the breast;
+- Redness or flaky skin in the nipple area or your breast;

 - Pulling in of the nipple or pain in the nipple area;